New Covenant Christian School (Lansing, Michigan): Academics

-New Covenant provides classes like World and US history, Algebra 1 and 2, Geometry, advanced math, Physical Science, Physics, Biology, and fine arts.
+New Covenant provides classes like World and US history, Algebra 1 and 2, Geometry, advanced math, calculus, Physical Science, Physics, Biology, and fine arts.
 The curriculum is Bible-based and in the secondary students have evidential and relational apologetics.
-As a classical school, students also take Logic, Rhetoric 1, Rhetoric 2, Junior Thesis, and Senior Thesis with a classically-informed reading list for all Literature classes.
+As a classical school, students also take Logic, Rhetoric 1, Rhetoric 2, Junior Thesis, and Senior Thesis with a classically informed reading list for all Literature classes.

 Great Schools students' parent reviews gave New Covenant Christian School a 41/2 star rating.

 School clubs and school organizations

 Worship team: On Wednesdays some students sing/play contemporary worship music in front of the school body.